-Geographic Information Systems have become a common information management and analysis tool used across many academic disciplines, government agencies and businesses.
+Geographic Information Systems has become a common information management and analysis tool used across many academic disciplines, government agencies and businesses.
 Students from diverse backgrounds may advance their career potential by building knowledge in this area.
-Practitioners in business, industry and government may be interested in acquiring base skills in this area to keep up with changing information technology in their work environment.
+Practitioners in business, industry, and government may be interested in acquiring base skills in this area to keep up with changing information technology in their work environment.
 The graduate certificate program is designed to provide a foundation in key aspects of geographic information systems.
-The demand for specialists with geographic information system (GIS) and related geospatial information technology backgrounds continues to expand.
+The demand for specialists with geographic information systems (GIS) and related geospatial information technology backgrounds continues to expand.

 The Graduate Certificate in Geographic Information Systems is available to those students who complete fifteen credits of required courses under the MS Spatial Informatics graduate degree program.

 All of the required courses should be available to the student through distance technologies at least once within any two-year period.
 Students may, as a general rule, view class videos and accomplish assignments at any time throughout a week in any of the offered program courses and have the weekly opportunity (or requirement) to participate in a one to two hour “live” discussion session at a mutually convenient time for distance class members prior to due dates for weekly assignments.

 The Graduate Certificate in Geographic Information Systems requires completion of a minimum of 15 credits of coursework.

 The fifteen credits of coursework must include the following three core courses:

 - SIE 509: Introduction to Geographic Information Systems (3 credits)

 - SIE 557: Database System Applications (3 credits)